sonic-pi-net/sonic-pi/INSTALL.md

 ### AUR Package

 Arch linux users are strongly recommended to install the [sonic-pi-git](https://aur.archlinux.org/packages/sonic-pi-git/) package from the AUR.
-After installing, follow the instructions from [Generic Linux](#generic-linux) section to start the `jackd` server, and run `sonic-pi` from the command line.
+After installing, follow the instructions in the [Generic Linux](#generic-linux) section to start the `jackd` server, and run `sonic-pi` at a command prompt.

 ### Building from source